10 Easy Summer Beauty Secrets to Steal from Celebrities

 Blake Lively: Condition Before Shampooing to Protect Blonde Hair from Chlorine

 Lively's hair is coveted by millions of fans.
-So to keep her signature dirty-blonde color and avoid brassiness, especially when she's swimming in chlorine-filled pools, Lively follows a special hair routine: Conditioning before shampooing.
-In an interview with People, Lively's hairstylist, Rona O'Connor, recommended to get into a routine of conditioning before shampooing to prevent blonde hair from becoming brassy.
+So to keep her signature dirty-blonde color and avoid brassiness, especially when she's swimming in chlorine-filled pools, Lively follows a special hair routine: conditioning before shampooing.
+In an interview with People, Lively's hairstylist, Rona O'Connor, recommended getting into a routine of conditioning before shampooing to prevent blonde hair from becoming brassy.

 "Protect porous blonde hair from chlorine by conditioning before shampooing to fill the hair, so it won’t absorb as many minerals that can cause brassiness—especially if your home has brass pipes," O'Connor told People.